grisha/grisha.github.com/source/_posts/2013-11-07-mod-python-performance-revisited.markdown

 contenders large parts of the code are written in Python and thus are readable and debuggable by not just C programmers, it's quite a feat.

-I was surprised by Apache's slow static file serving compared to Ngnix and Nxweb (which, although still young and in development seems like a very cool web server).
+I was surprised by Apache's slow static file serving compared to Nginx and Nxweb (the latter, although still young and in development seems like a very cool web server).

-On the other hand I am not all that convinced that the Ngnix/uWSGI set up is as cool as it is touted everywhere.
-Unquestionably Ngnix is a super solid server and Apache has some catching up to do when it comes to acting as a static file server or a reverse proxy.
-But when it comes to serving Python-generated content, my money would be on Apache.
+On the other hand I am not all that convinced that the Nginx/uWSGI set up is as cool as it is touted everywhere.
+Unquestionably Nginx is a super solid server and Apache has some catching up to do when it comes to acting as a static file server or a reverse proxy.
+But when it comes to serving Python-generated content, my money would be on Apache rather than uWSGI.
 The "low" 120 concurrency level for this test was largely chosen because of uWSGI (Apache started going haywire on me at about 400+ concurrent connections).
+EDIT: Thanks to Roberto's comment, this turned out to be an error on my part (see comments). uWSGI can handle higher concurrencies if -l is set higher.

 It's also interesting that on my laptop a mod_python handler outperformed the Apache static file, but it wasn't the case on the big